 If you go that extra mile then you’ll be the entertainer or service provider that couples want to recommend.
 There are plenty of ways to do this, but here are just few:

 – Create a checklist for the couple or booker so that they know what they need to do on the run up to the wedding to make sure they have everything ready for your act or service.
-We have created an amazing Guide to Booking Wedding Entertainment, and you can direct them here to get them started, as well as creating your own checklist with space requirements, set-up times, deposit and insurance details etc.
+We have an amazing selection of ideas about different types of Wedding Entertainment, and you can direct them here to get them started, as well as creating your own checklist with space requirements, set-up times, deposit and insurance details etc.

 – Suggest a face-to-face (or zoom / facetime) meeting to go through plans for the day.
 This is a great way to make sure there is no miscommunication and everyone is clear on what’s needed.

 – Confirm everything in writing.
 Once you know what they want, email them confirmation of everything, including dates, times, songs, services provided…everything you have agreed.
 This will give them enormous reassurance and ensure you know exactly what you need to do to make them a very happy couple.